domainsofapp/domainsofapp.github.io/_posts/2017-05-21-latin-closings.md

 <p class="meta">21 May 2017 - Berkeley, CA</p>

-Courtesy of and curated by MTS.
+Courtesy of / curated by MTS.

 A bene placito - At one's pleasure
 Ad astra: To the stars